Best Breakfast in Asheville—A Local’s Perspective

 Image from Unsplash

 That means omelets stuffed with pimento cheese, praline French toast, chicken and waffles, shrimp and grits, peach pound cake aperitifs, and French toast sandwiches stacked with sausage and cheddar.
-In effect, these paragons of Southern breakfast cuisine encompass the spirit of dining in Asheville: traditional meals meet the imaginations of gourmand chefs.
+In effect, these paragons of Southern breakfast cuisine encompass the spirit of dining in Asheville: traditional meals meeting the imaginations of gourmand chefs.

 On a fair-weathered day, take your breakfast out on their covered patio.
 Enjoy it with a cup of coffee, espresso, or a sparkling morning cocktail.